SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page has instructions for upgrading and modifying a Sumo Logic Free or Trial account to an Essentials or Enterprise plan.
+This page has instructions for upgrading a Sumo Logic Free or Trial account to an Essentials account, and for updating an existing Essentials account.

 ## Prerequisites